dret/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The header value is:

     RateLimit-Reset = "RateLimit-Reset" ":" OWS ratelimit-reset-value
-    ratelimit-reset-value = Retry-After
+    ratelimit-reset-value = delay-seconds / HTTP-date

+A delay-seconds value is a non-negative decimal integer, representing time in seconds.

+    delay-seconds  = 1*DIGIT

-The value of `Retry-After` is defined in [RFC7231] appendix D and:
+The syntax of `HTTP-date` is defined in [RFC7231] appendix D.

+The `ratelimit-reset-value`:

-- it SHOULD be number of seconds to delay after the quota is exhausted;
+- SHOULD use the `delay-seconds` notation;
-- it CAN be an HTTP-date.
+- MAY use the `HTTP-date` notation.

+The `HTTP-date` notation is NOT RECOMMENDED.

-The preferred way is to expose the number of seconds to delay to mitigate the risk of clock skew between client and server, and potential issues of thundering herd when too many clients are serviced with the same timestamp.
+The `delta-seconds` notation is preferable because mitigates the risks related to clock skew between client and server, and potential issues of thundering herd when too many clients are serviced with the same timestamp.